150: No Such Thing As A Helium Filled Pufferfish

 Or I probably pronounced that slightly wrong, but you used to say,

-It was like the tooth where you went nuts, and everyone revealed themselves to be that person, and they're just handing you money.
+and they just give you a red packet and it was yeah yeah so if you went to a party it was incredible it was like the tooth where you went nuts and everyone revealed themselves to be that person and they're just handing you money.

 you left when you stayed, got all the money while still a child, fled the scene of the crime.